top of page

 Born and raised in the Canadian prairies, Tali is the first generation in her lineage to be born on Turtle Island on the lands of the Anishnabe, Cree, Dene, Métis, and Dakota peoples.
 Her grandparents on her mother's side were Ashkenazi Polish Jews who migrated to Canada as holocaust survivors in the early 1950s in search of a place to recover, heal, and start life anew.
 Her father's side of the family, also Ashkenazi Polish Jews, are from a socialist-marxist community (called a kibbutz), that centered equality and working the land together.
 She comes from hard-working, idealistic, community oriented people.
 People who carried their trauma along their strength.

 As a practitioner of earth-based medicine, Tali is a Registered Acupuncturist and holds a 4-years Masters degree in Traditional Chinese Medicine.
-In her 1:1 work, she practices a mix of TCM and psycho-therapeutic healing, having completed Gabor Maté's Compassionate Inquiry program, Zachary Feder's Trans-Discplinary Healer Training program, and recently trained in community Rites of Passage facilitation through Darcy Ottey and Shay Sloan's Rites and Responsibilities program.
+In her 1:1 work through her practice Well Held, she practices mind:body medicine - a mix of TCM and psycho-therapeutic healing.
+She completed Gabor Maté's Compassionate Inquiry program, Zachary Feder's Trans-Discplinary Healer Training and Clinical Alchemy programs, and trained in community Rites of Passage facilitation through Darcy Ottey and Shay Sloan's Rites and Responsibilities program.
+She also works as Lead facilitator for the Morning Altars Teacher Training program.

 Daniel Schindelman Schoen